Ava DuVernay Focuses On The Central Park 5's Perspective: 'Now People Know'

 DUVERNAY: Yes, well, he played a very famous role in the case, you know, with taking out the ads.
 But ultimately, you know, he's not the story.
 And so I made the decision just to keep it very - you know, use him very sparingly and use him, you know, with his own words and his own footage.
 And we do it a couple of times, and there's a couple mentions.

 You know, when you really research this time, he was one of many prominent voices that were out saying all kinds of crazy stuff.
 I mean, Pat Buchanan basically said that Korey Wise should be lynched.
 He should be hung in a public park.
-I mean, this is the climate of the time.
-And it was all seen as acceptable, and it was just all happening without much of a second thought - certainly not the thought about the humanity of these boys and their families.
+This is the climate of the time, and it was all seen as acceptable.
+And it was just all happening without much of a second thought - certainly not the thought about the humanity of these boys and their families.

 GROSS: Can you tell us something about their lives now?